HimanshukrRana/Frontend-interview-Questions/README.md

 45: How to design carousal

-46:What is props and Can we change props value
+46: What is props and Can we change props value

 47:How will communicate between parent to child and vice versa